 It has already been noted that spear-phishing attacks have been growing against the small business market.
 The truth is that they are growing against firms of all sizes, with some tailoring to the type and size of the organization.
 Business Email Compromise (BEC), where spoofed emails are used to induce an employee to wire funds to a bad guy, are growing in prevalence and sophistication.
 According to the FBI, these “CEO Fraud” scams were responsible for over $1.2 billion loss from October 2013 to August 2015.
 And there is no sign that it is slowing down.
 Organizations will need to prioritize security awareness programs, and also configure their mail systems to reduce or eliminate these types of emails from making it into the system.
 They will also need to tighten up their business processes so that “moving at the speed of business” does not become synonymous for “opening themselves up to massive fraud.”

 Mobile devices continue to take on more substantial roles in the business world, improving the flexibility and access of employees and customers when it comes to accessing corporate data.
 All of this functionality and benefit must come with improved security practices, or the risk of data loss will be significant.
 In 2016, expect to see at least one breach where a mobile device is clearly implicated as the attack vector into a business that leads to an embarrassing corporate breach notification.
 Mobile devices need to be made into good corporate citizens so that the balance between function and security can be managed for the health of the overall business.

 Protection must be applied at many layers – including the data itself.
 The goal here is not to focus on security as an end to itself.
 It’s not about “doing security,” as much as it is about “conducting business operations securely.”
-And it starts with thinking of security as just a basic part of successful business operations.
+And it starts with keeping an eye on security trends and thinking of a secure network as just a basic part of successful business operations.